 Drink #4 to try in Hanoi Vietnam: Railway Café

-This little coffee shop wins more on cuteness than anything since it’s located on Hanoi’s train street.
+This little coffee shop wins more on cuteness than anything since it is on Hanoi’s train street.
 I cannot find the shop on Google Maps for what it’s worth but you will see it when you walk along the train street.

 There are also many other coffee shops worth trying.
 The drinks itself are a bit overpriced but hey, how often can you say you had coffee while sitting in the middle of a live train track?